Shimron: Late Ottoman rule

 Gottlieb Schumacher, as part of surveying for the construction of the Jezreel Valley railway, noted in 1900 that the village "had not increased [since the 1881 SWP survey] due to its unhealthy position and bad water.
-The proprietor, Sursock, built a number of dwellings covered with tile masonry."

 British Mandate period

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 In 1936, the site became an agricultural training station for the Moshavim Movement.
-One group that trained here came from Nahalal, and continued on to establish kibbutz Hanita.
+One group that trained on the site came from Nahalal and continued on to establish kibbutz Hanita.

 In 1948, kibbutz Timorim was established on the site.
 Timorim became a moshav shitufi in 1953 and moved to the south of the country, due to lack of farming lands.
 When it was vacated, it became a Ma'abara (transit camp) for new immigrants destined for Migdal Ha'Emek and Ramat Yishai.

 Nature reserve

 In 1965, a 28-dunam nature reserve was declared, preserving the Apple-ring Acacia (syn.
 Acacia albida) trees that grow on the site.
 This is the northernmost occurrence of these trees in Israel.
 The Apple-ring Acacia, native to Africa and the Middle East, is used for nitrogen fixation, erosion control for crops, for food, drink and medicine.
 It sheds its leaves in the rainy season and is highly valued in agroforestry as it can grow among field crops without shading them.